YOUNG TRIBAL INDIAN FACES WEARING MASK.

-The masked Indian face of a young Pai-Pai Native American boy is photographed inside a shelter on his family ranch in the indigenous tribal community of Santa Catarina, B.C., Mexico.
+The masked Indian face of a young Pai-Pai Native American Indian boy is photographed sitting inside a shelter on his family ranch in the indigenous tribal community ejido of Santa Catarina, B.C., Mexico.

-The young Native California boy donned his cowboy-style hat and pulled his bandana up in a bandit style to hide his face for the portrait picture.
+The young Native California boy donned his cowboy-style hat and pulled his bandana up in a bandit style to hide his face for this portrait -- this is what makes this particular image so interesting -- he seemed within his alter ego with his red handkerchief bandanna mask on concealing his identity.

 You can take this from the photographer:

-The young boy is a hardworking ranch hand who has little free time to play between his chores and helping run his Indian family rancho.
+The young boy is a hardworking ranch hand who has little free time to play between his chores and helping run his Indian family rancho in the indigenous tribal ejido.

 Kumeyaay Indians HomeAbout UsMission StatementPress KitContact Us